Charles Mingus: Early life and career

-Charles Mingus was born in Nogales, Arizona.
-His father, Charles Mingus Sr., was a sergeant in the U.S. Army.
-Mingus Jr. was largely raised in the Watts area of Los Angeles.
+Mingus was born in Nogales, Arizona, in 1922, to Charles Mingus Sr., a staff sergeant in the U.S. Army, and Harriet Sophia Mingus (née Phillips).
+His family moved to the Watts area of Los Angeles shortly after his birth.

-Mingus's ethnic background was complex.
-His ancestry included German American, African American, and Native American heritage.
-His maternal grandfather was a Chinese British subject from Hong Kong, and his maternal grandmother was an African American from the southern United States.
-Mingus was the great-great-great-grandson of his family's founding patriarch who, by most accounts, was a German immigrant.
-In Mingus's autobiography Beneath the Underdog, his mother was described as "the daughter of an English/Chinese man and a South-American woman", and his father was the son "of a black farm worker and a Swedish woman".
-Charles Mingus Sr. claims to have been raised by his mother and her husband as a white person until he was fourteen, when his mother revealed to her family that the child's true father was a black slave, after which he had to run away from his family and live on his own.
-The autobiography does not confirm whether Charles Mingus Sr. or Mingus himself believed this story was true, or whether it was merely an embellished version of the Mingus family's lineage.
-According to new information used to educate visitors to Mingus Mill in the Great Smoky Mountains National Park, included in signs unveiled May 23, 2023, the father of Mingus Sr. was former slave Daniel Mingus, owned by the family of his mother Clarinda Mingus, a white woman.
-When Clarinda married a white man, Mingus Sr. was left with his white grandfather and great-grandparents.
-His father, who later changed his name to West, apparently did not have a relationship with Mingus Sr.
+Charles Sr. was born in 1877 in Swain County, North Carolina, in the Great Smoky Mountains.
+His mother was a white teenager, Clarinda Mingus; his father was Daniel Mingus, a farmhand and former slave who worked for Clarinda's family.
+Clarinda married and started a new family when he was six, leaving him in the care of her father and grandparents.
+He left home at fourteen, enlisting in the army and seeing action in the Spanish–American War.
+In 1917, he married Harriet Sophia Phillips, who was of mixed Chinese and African-American descent.
+She died of myocarditis in 1922, a few months after the birth of their son.

-His mother allowed only church-related music in their home, but Mingus developed an early love for other music, especially that of Duke Ellington.
+Mingus was raised alongside his two elder half-sisters, from his father's first marriage.
+His father was married for a third time in 1923, to Mamie Carson.
+Mamie allowed only church-related music in their home, but Mingus developed an early love for other music, especially that of Duke Ellington.
 He studied trombone, and later cello, although he was unable to follow the cello professionally because, at the time, it was nearly impossible for a black musician to make a career of classical music, and the cello was not accepted as a jazz instrument.
-Despite this, Mingus was still attached to the cello; as he studied bass with Red Callender in the late 1930s, Callender even commented that the cello was still Mingus's main instrument.
-In Beneath the Underdog, Mingus states that he did not actually start learning bass until Buddy Collette accepted him into his swing band under the stipulation that he be the band's bass player.
+Despite this, Mingus remained attached to the cello; as he studied bass with Red Callender in the late 1930s, Callender even commented that the cello was still Mingus's main instrument.
+In his autobiography, Beneath the Underdog, Mingus states that he did not actually start learning bass until Buddy Collette accepted him into his swing band under the stipulation that he be the band's bass player.